 Condyloma and genital warts are caused by Human Papillomavirus (HPV).
+In children, genital warts can be transmitted from an infected mother or other caregiver to the infant.
+It’s important to note, also, that if a child has genital warts – it may or may not be a sign of sexual abuse or early sexual activity.
 The HPV vaccine for girls (and boys) helps protect against HPV infection and cervical cancer.
-But, in children, they can also be transmitted from an infected mother or other caregiver to the infant.
-It’s important to note, also, that if a child has genital warts – it may or may not be a sign of sexual abuse or early sexual activity.

 If your daughter’s doctor suspects condyloma, he or she may conduct:

 In a few patients, condyloma will resolve over time without treatment.
 If your daughter requires treatment, her doctor may offer: